microsoft/InclusivenessAnalyzer/tests/data/sample.md

 This is a sentence that uses he and she, this will be excluded during debug since we added them to the INPUT_EXCLUDETERMS param.

 Here is another that uses blacklist, which is not a good thing.

+"Her" by itself should be matched.
+But used in "Another" it wont cause an issue.